viamrobotics/docs/docs/components/servo.md

 {{% alert title="Note" color="note" %}}

-First make sure you have setup your robot and connected it to the Viam app.
-Check out our [getting started section](/getting-started/) for details.
+First make sure you have set up your robot and connected it to the Viam app.
+Check out our [installation guide](/installation/) for details.

-**Assumption:** A servo called "my_servo" is configured as a component of your robot on the Viam app.
+**Assumption:** A servo called "my_servo" is configured as a component of your robot.

 {{% /alert %}}